The “real” cost to build a website was a complete mystery to us at the very beginning. Would it be $500? $1,000? $5,000? Or heavens forbid, more??

 WHAT ARE SOME DRAG & DROP WEBSITE BUILDERS & HOW MUCH DO THEY COST?

-If you feel that using a drag and drop website builder might be a potential option for you (where it’s easy enough for you to manage your entire website, and without you having to know how to code), then it’s time to test out a few of them to see which one might actually work for you.
+If you feel that using a drag and drop website builder might be a potential option for you (where it’s easy enough for you to manage your entire website, and without you having to know how to code), then it’s time to test out a few of them to see which website builder might actually work best for you.

 Since we’ve used a lot of them extensively in the past, we put together a comparison to highlight the pros and cons of some of the website builders.
 It really depends on what you need, and how you liked using their user interface.